Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 A sense of hopelessness, the feeling of being “weighed down,” and a loss of enjoyment in things that used to bring you joy — these are some common signs of depression, one of the most widespread mental health issues in the world.

 Clinical depression goes by many names, such as “the blues,” biological or clinical depression, and major depressive disorder (MDD).
-The World Health Organization (WHO)Trusted Source estimates that approximately 280 million people live with depression.
+The World Health Organization (WHO) estimates that approximately 280 million people live with depression.

 Even simple things — like getting dressed in the morning or eating at mealtime — can feel like large obstacles when you have depression.